 - Notification of mandatory account closures of noncooperative foreign customers holding correspondent accounts as directed by the Secretary of the Treasury or the U.S. Attorney General.

-4. Review SARs, CTRs, and CTR exemption information obtained from downloads from the BSA-reporting database.
+4. Review SARs, CTRs, and CTR exemption information obtained from the BSA-reporting database.
 The number of SARs, CTRs, and CTR exemptions filed should be obtained for a defined time period, as determined by the examiner.
 Consider the following information, and analyze the data for unusual patterns, such as:

 - Volume of activity, and whether it is commensurate with the customer’s occupation or type of business.

 - Number and dollar volume of transactions involving higher-risk customers.

 - Volume of CTRs in relation to the volume of exemptions (i.e., whether additional exemptions resulted in significant decreases in CTR filings).